hesto2/civilization_vi_apworld/README.md

 - If you do not see the client in the launcher, ensure you have placed the `civ6.apworld` in the correct folder (the `lib/worlds` folder of your Archipelago installation).

+## Feedback
+In the offical [Archipelago Discord](https://discord.com/invite/8Z65BR2) under the `future-game-design` channel there is a `civilization-vi` thread.
+Feel free to ping `@hesto2` with any bugs/thoughts/complaints/wishes/jokes you may have!